BitcoinDesign/Guide/guide/how-it-works/silent-payments.md

    layout = "full-width"
 %}

-Thus, silent payments introduce a new conceptual model based on new primitives and concepts which separate information based on their use.
+Silent payments introduce a new conceptual model based on new primitives and concepts which separate information based on their use.
 Below is a brief summary:

 | Current terminology        | With silent payments          | Benefit |